wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

      - On the **Build** page, after triggering a build, a warning will appear if your source configuration file is outdated.
 Click **View Details** in the **Initialization** -> **Source Config Validation** step.
 You will see an information banner with an option to update the file.

 - **In existing deployments:**
-     - If an existing deployment uses a build with an outdated source configuration file, You will see a warning message on the relevant environment card.
+     - If an existing deployment uses a build with an outdated source configuration file, you will see a warning icon on the build card of the relevant environment card.

 ### Step 2: Generate the latest `component.yaml` file